tol-training/tol-training.github.io/docs/sessions.md

     Sessions added/changed:

     - "Introduction to manual curation - Treeval" renamed to "Setting up the Treeval pipeline for generating evidence for manual curation", and a new session added 18 Sep 11:00-13:00
-    - "Starting a comparative genome study from [CNGBdb](https://db.cngb.org/){: target="_blank"}: datasets, analysis platform, and spatial transcriptomics database" 13 Sep 09:00-11:00
+    - "Starting a comparative genome study from [CNGBdb](https://db.cngb.org/){: target="_blank"}: datasets, analysis platform, and spatial transcriptomics database" new session 13 Sep 09:00-11:00
-    - "Genome profiling using [Genomescope](https://github.com/tbenavi1/genomescope2.0){: target="_blank"} 15 Sep 09:00-11:00
+    - "Genome profiling using [Genomescope](https://github.com/tbenavi1/genomescope2.0){: target="_blank"} new session 15 Sep 09:00-11:00
+    - "[OMA](https://omabrowser.org/oma/home/){: target="_blank"} and [OMArk](https://omark.omabrowser.org/){: target="_blank"} for homology exploration and gene annotation quality control" new session 15 Sep 16:00-18:00
     - "Introduction to Manual Curation - HiC and JBrowse" new session added 19 Sep 11:00-13:00

 | Title | Session Leader | Date and Time in UTC/GMT |
 |-------|----------------|--------------------------|